Badrmohamedragab/Badrmohamedragab/README.md

-- 🔭 I’m currently working on **Applications with Flutter**
+- 🔭 I’m currently working on **Applications with Flutter and kotlin**

-- 🌱 I’m currently learning **Mobile Development With Flutter and Web Development**
+- 🌱 I’m currently learning **Mobile Development With Flutter, kotlin and Web Development**

 - 💬 Ask me about **C++, Dart, Flutter, Html, CSS, JS, Sql**